 Among the stops on this particular cruise are Cologne, Koblenz, Mainz, Strasbourg, France and Breisach, Germany.
 At each of these stops, there are a variety of options for excursions that include visits to Heidelberg and the Black Forest among many others.

-You can just tour the cities on the river and enjoy walking through the streets and shopping or visiting historic sites.
+You can just tour the cities on the river and enjoy walking along the streets and shopping or visiting historic sites.

 Avalon’s fleet of ships is among the youngest in Europe and offers quite a high degree of comfort and amenities.
 Things such as WiFi are available as well as luxurious accommodations and delicious food.